ClintMclean74/SDRReradiationSpectrumAnalyzer/README.md

 	SHIFT 6: Toggle view of average fft graph or waterfall of average FFT SHIFT 7: Set view to average strength graph
-	SHIFT 8: Toggle view of full spectrum range graph or waterfall of spectrum SHIFT S: Set view to current session's strongest reradiated frequencies SHIFT L: Set view to leaderBoard for strongest reradiated frequencies of all sessions SHIFT C: Set view to all graphs
+	SHIFT 8: Toggle view of full spectrum range graph or waterfall of spectrum SHIFT 9: Toggle the results graphs (Spectrumboard Graph, All Sessions SpectrumRange Graph and the Leaderboard Graph) SHIFT S: Set view to current session's strongest reradiated frequencies SHIFT L: Set view to leaderBoard for strongest reradiated frequencies of all sessions SHIFT C: Set view to all graphs